Aid to Ukraine and consequences for the Bundeswehr

 Mixed Consequences

 Germany is one of the most active suppliers of weapons and equipment to Ukraine.
-Since the winter-spring of last year, it has repeatedly created aid packages and provided a variety of products and property.
-Armored vehicles, artillery systems, auxiliary equipment, etc. were transferred.
+Since the winter-spring of last year, it has repeatedly formed aid packages and provided various products and property.
+Armored vehicles were transferred, artillery systems, auxiliary means, etc.

 It is easy to see that providing assistance to the Kyiv regime gave Germany some new opportunities, but at the same time led to certain difficulties.
 At the same time, the country’s leadership plans to continue supporting friendly Ukraine, and we can expect that the trends currently observed will continue in full.